 In the environmental assessment document (NPS 2007), the impact analysis section predicted short-term negative impacts resulting from the conversion of pastureland to marsh, with long-term benefits for water quality conditions within the former Giacomini Dairy Ranch, as well as for downstream water quality and the health of Tomales Bay.
-In general, the speed with which conditions improved within the Project Area for variables such as dissolved oxygen and nitrate and fecal coliform concentrations far exceeded our expectations, and expected issues with temporary increases in turbidity and temporary decreases in dissolved oxygen and pH did not materialize, although turbidity levels did increase during Year 2.
-Initially, some of these lowerthan-expected temporary impacts may have resulted from the fact that Year 1 or WY 2008/2009 was a dry year, and few large storms occurred that would have contributed to reworking of this evolving landscape, even though we captured some of the few larger storm events that did occur.
-However, Year 2 was a wetter year, and 50% of the sampling events in WY 2009/2010 occurred during a storm event.
-As a result, turbidity levels almost doubled from 10.7 NTU in Year 1 to 22.2 NTU during Year 2, and fecal coliform concentrations and loading rates and nitrate loading rates also increased during Year 2 from 11% to 196%.
-In some instances, such as nitrate concentrations and fecal coliform loading, mean concentration or loading levels appeared to decrease between Years 1 and 2, while median levels showed a seeming increase.
-Despite this, other nutrient-related either decreased from Year 1 to Year 2 or remained roughly equivalent, including total ammonia detections and phosphate concentrations,
+In general, the speed with which conditions improved within the Project Area for variables such as dissolved oxygen and nitrate and fecal coliform concentrations far exceeded our expectations, and expected issues with temporary increases in turbidity and temporary decreases in dissolved oxygen and pH have not materialized, although turbidity levels did increase during Year 2.